niketan-byte/Real-time-Clock/README.md

 # Real-time-Clock
-This is basic project which shows time built using the HTML, Bootstrap and JavaScript
+This is basic project which shows Time and Date
+It was built using the HTML, Bootstrap and JavaScript.